chaitanyagupta/xmpp-scripts/README.md

 ============

-xmpp-scripts is a set of scripts written in node.js to generate a large number of users for a local openfire installation, or to add (or remove) them to a single user's roster, or to take them online en masse (the idea is to test roster performance of an XMPP client in a controlled environment).
+xmpp-scripts is a set of scripts written in node.js to generate a large number of users on an XMPP server, or to add (or remove) them to a single user's roster, or to take them online en masse (the idea is to test roster performance of an XMPP client in a controlled environment).

 Basic usage goes like this: